pulp-platform/ace/doc/ace_ccu_top.md

 # ACE_CCU_TOP

-The cache coherence unit (CCU) implements the ACE interconnector functions, which broadcasts the snooping transactions to all the cache controllers and forwards the AXI transactions to a single the AXI master.
+The coherence control unit (CCU) implements the ACE interconnector functions, which broadcasts the snooping transactions to all the cache controllers and forwards the AXI transactions to a single the AXI master.
 The number of ACE slave ports is configurable, but it doesn't scale well beyond 8.

 ![Block diagram of the CCU](images/ccu_top.drawio.svg "Block diagram of the CCU")

-The cache coherence unit consists of three main components:
+The CCU consists of three main components:

 - AXI DEMUX
 - AXI MUX